 - Oahu: The most populated Hawaiian island, and home to the city of Honolulu.
 Oahu is also home to Pearl Harbor and its memorials, as well as Diamond Head Volcano and Waikiki Beach.

-Dog Name Hawaii Cities and Sites
+Hawaiin Dog Name Based Off Cities and Sites in Hawaii

 Consider naming your pooch after one of these Hawaain cities or landmark sites.